Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

 — Calista Stecher (@Calista862) February 27, 2017

-Tori Spelling’s husband Dean McDermott reportedly owes his ex wife, Mary Jo Eustace over $100k in child support and alimony, according to Radaronline.
+Tori Spelling’s husband, Dean McDermott reportedly owes his ex-wife, Mary Jo Eustace, over $100k in child support and alimony, according to Radaronline.
 Eustace says that McDermott has neglected his oldest son’s needs, including school tuition, according to her friends.

 “Dean owes Jack’s school thousands of dollars.
 Mary Jo is disgusted by Dean’s behavior.”